 Yarmouth in Yarmouth County, Nova Scotia — The Atlantic Provinces

 Location.
-43° 50.309′ N, 66° 7.25′ W. Marker is in Yarmouth, Nova Scotia, in Yarmouth County.
-Marker is at the intersection of Water Street and Glebe Street, on the right when traveling north on Water Street.
+43° 50.168′ N, 66° 7.31′ W. Marker is in Yarmouth, Nova Scotia, in Yarmouth County.
+Marker can be reached from Water Street.
 Touch for map.
-Marker is at or near this postal address: SW Edge of Frost Park, Yarmouth, Nova Scotia B5A 1G2, Canada.
+Marker is at or near this postal address: 90 Water St, Yarmouth, Nova Scotia B5A 1K9, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Bell (here, next to this marker); M.V.
 Bluenose Anchor (here, next to this marker); the Killam Brothers Buildings & Wharf (within shouting distance of this marker); the Parker-Eakins Buildings & Wharf (about 120 meters away, measured in a direct line); the Yarmouth-Boston Ferry (about 120 meters away); Lost to the SeaLost to the Sea / Perdus en Mer (approx. 0.3 kilometers away); First Yarmouth Mayor and Council (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Yarmouth.

 More about this marker.
 The bollard was moved in May 2019 when the Friends of the Yarmouth Light society moved from the Cape Forchu lighthouse to a new location.